kaaproject/kaa/doc/Features/Data-collection/index.md

 ## Next steps

 * [Kaa Protocol structure][1/KP structure]---learn more about the Kaa Protocol with MQTT and HTTP.
-* [Data collection tutorial][data collection tutorial]---collect and display telemetry data from your device.
+* [Data collection tutorial][collecting data from a device]---collect and display telemetry data from your device.